 Either way, knowledge mapping can quickly show project managers and team members where to find the information they need – and who to turn to as the most relevant source of expertise.

-Knowledge mapping benefits for users
+Knowledge mapping benefits for individuals

 There’s nothing worse than having an objective stall right out of the gate because you’re unclear on where to find the product, client, or procedural data to support it.